Marvin Mayor's Monarch Pledge Banner

 Local action plays a critical role in monarch recovery.
 By creating habitat on public land, encouraging native planting in neighborhoods, and increasing community awareness, municipalities can help rebuild the network of pollinator-friendly spaces monarchs need to survive and migrate.

 On December 9, 2025, Mayor Joseph M. Barbara issued an official proclamation affirming Marvin’s participation in the Mayors’ Monarch Pledge.
-Through this commitment, the Village of Marvin pledges to:

 Program Goals